 Skip to Main Content

-Spotlight on Current Research
+Spotlight on Research & Accomplishments

 Alum Emanuele Lugli (PhD '09) is delivering the annual Freedberg Lecture at the National Gallery of Art in Washington DC.
 He is the youngest scholar ever to have this honor.